inductiva/inductiva/docs-sources/amr-wind/mpi-cluster.md

 ```

 This setup allows you to seamlessly scale your simulations across multiple
-nodes—getting results faster, and tackling larger and more detailed CFD problems
+nodes, getting results faster, and tackling larger and more detailed CFD problems
 than ever before.

 ## Results